pedrodaniel10/SIRS/README.md

 - Maven 3.x.x
 - Java Development Kit 8 (JDK 8)
 - MariaDB 10.x
+- Java Keytool (you must have a command alias for Java Keytool "keytool") in order to generate keys.

 Also check if JAVA_HOME and M2_HOME are set properly.